-Rebuffed by the FAA, Boeing will re-wire all the grounded 737 MAXs
+Rebuffed by the FAA, Boeing will rewire all the grounded 737 MAXs

 However, airlines may insist the wiring be modified before any of their grounded MAXs fly again.

 That means getting the grounded planes back in the air could be slowed.
-But Boeing could still meet its mid-year schedule for a MAX return to service by first delivering the airplanes that roll out of the factory once FAA clearance is given.
+But Boeing could still meet its midyear schedule for a MAX return to service by first delivering the airplanes that roll out of the factory once FAA clearance is given.

-The wiring issue is the last remaining barrier to the FAA conducting a certification flight on the MAX, which would be followed by Boeing turning in the final documentation needed for re-certification of the aircraft, according to a second person familiar with the details of the process.
+The wiring issue is the last remaining barrier to the FAA conducting a certification flight on the MAX, which would be followed by Boeing turning in the final documentation needed for recertification of the aircraft, according to a second person familiar with the details of the process.

-In parallel, pilot training requirements could be pinned down by the Joint Operations Evaluation Board (JOEB) — composed of pilots from US and international airlines operating the 737 — and the FAA’s own Flight Standardization Board.
+In parallel, pilot training requirements could be pinned down by the Joint Operations Evaluation Board — composed of pilots from U.S. and international airlines operating the 737 — and the FAA’s own Flight Standardization Board.

 The wiring is just one of three new issues that arose recently with the MAX.